rajusingh0910/hello-world/README.md

 # hello-world
+My name is Raju Singh
-I am  just a beginner
+I am  just a beginner as a programmer
+I want to learn programming as I am a graduate from mechanical